duffydduffyd/phase-0-gps-1/Duffy-reflection.md

 # I have a repo in a repo, so how do I get out of that.

 # How was your first experience of pairing in a GPS?
 # Super, it wasn't hard so that was good.
+When things get hard is when things get rough.